pvdz/zeparser3/tests/testcases/parser/regexes/named_capturing_groups/bad_syntax_cases/dupe_and_extra_name.md

 `````
 throws: Tokenizer error!
-    Each group name can only be declared once: `a`
+    Regex: Each group name can only be declared once: `a`

 /(?<a>a)(?<b>b)(?<a>a)/
 ^------- error